Aeickelman40/whats-cookin-starter-kit/README.md

 ## Installing / Getting started

-To install run the following commands in your terminal:
+To install and view, run the following commands in your terminal:
 ```
 git clone git@github.com:Aeickelman40/whats-cookin-starter-kit.git
 ```